High Surf Advisory issued for St.Thomas...St. John.. and Adjacent Islands by NWS - NewsBreak

 weather.gov

-Winter Weather Advisory issued for Bighorn Canyon, Musselshell, Northeastern Yellowstone by NWS
+Winter Weather Advisory issued for Upper Tanana Valley and the Fortymile Country by NWS

-Effective: 2022-12-02 00:00:00 MST Expires: 2022-12-02 17:00:00 MST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
-For the latest road conditions, call 5 1 1.
-Target Area: Bighorn Canyon; Musselshell; Northeastern Yellowstone; Northern Big Horn; Northern Carbon; Northern Rosebud; Southern Big Horn; Southwestern Yellowstone; Treasure WINTER WEATHER ADVISORY REMAINS IN EFFECT FROM MIDNIGHT TONIGHT TO 5 PM MST FRIDAY * WHAT...Snow expected.
-Total snow accumulations between 1 and 3 inches with locally higher amounts near higher terrain. * WHERE...Portions of central, south central, and southeast Montana.
-Portions of north central Wyoming. * WHEN...From Midnight tonight to 5 PM MST Friday. * IMPACTS...Plan on slippery road conditions.
-The hazardous conditions will impact the Friday morning commute.
+Effective: 2022-12-03 02:36:00 AKST Expires: 2022-12-03 18:00:00 AKST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
+The latest road conditions can be obtained by calling 5 1 1.
+Target Area: Upper Tanana Valley and the Fortymile Country WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 6 PM AKST THIS EVENING * WHAT...Snow expected.
+Storm total snow accumulations up to 3 inches.
+Winds gusting as high to 40 mph on summits. * WHERE...Fortymile Country north of Chicken. * WHEN...Until 6 PM AKST Saturday. * IMPACTS...Travel could be very difficult.
+Areas of blowing snow could significantly reduce visibility.

 weather.gov